Avoid ruining the seasoning or worse — destroying your favorite skillet — by following these rules

 Don't let it rust.
-Leave even a well-seasoned skillet out in the elements and it will rust.
+Leave even a well-seasoned iron skillet out in the elements, and it will rust.
 Let it get wet and store it for a long period, and it might rust so bad that no amount of elbow grease will bring it back.
 When you finish using your cast iron, clean it, dry it out completely with a rag, a couple paper towels, or even over low heat.
-Wipe it down with a thin layer of oil to protect it till you need it again.
+Wipe it down with a thin layer of oil to protect it until you need it again.

 Don't overheat it.
 Sticking your skillet into a roaring fire might seem like a good way to heat it up in a hurry, but overheating or uneven heating can cause your skillet to take on a permanent warp, or even crack.
 Same goes for pouring cold water into a red-hot pan.
 Don't do it.
 Let the pan cool a bit before you wash it.